-A Chinese sentence may be either a simple sentence, or a complex sentences, made of more than 2 simple sentences.
-To begin with, let’s talk about simple sentence and the components that make them:
+A Chinese sentence may be either a simple sentence or a complex sentence, made of more than 2 simple sentences.
+To begin with, let’s talk about simple sentences and the components that make them:

 Simple Sentence Pattern